typebytes/angular-checklist/content/typescript/avoid-using-any.md

 # Solution

-The solution is to avoid the `any` type whereever possible in our code and we should define proper types instead.
+The solution is to avoid the `any` type wherever possible in our code and we should define proper types instead.

 Here's a classic example: